Automotive fuel cells – the future of vehicle sustainability?

 Driving range

-Automotive fuel cells have a similar range to combustion engines of 350-450 miles and similar refilling times of 3 to 5 minutes.
+Fuel cell cars have a similar range to combustion engines of 350-450 miles and similar refilling times of 3 to 5 minutes.
 They also have better range than battery electric vehicles (BEV) which take a long time to re-charge too.
 Both fuel cells and the hydrogen tanks required to power these vehicles are lighter and smaller than batteries, opening up more space within the vehicle and making them far easier to integrate into a vehicle.
+You can learn more about the options currently available in our guide here.

 Air pollution and noise